sgratzl/d3tutorial/README.md

   if (error) {
     console.error('cant load data');
   } else {
-    //do something with the data
+    // do something with the data
   }
 });
 ```